GSotelo/effective-go/README.md

-# writing-idiomatic-go
+# Effective and Idiomatic Go Programming

-Effective and Idiomatic Go Programming.
+Work in progress 🈺